rushilma/thesis/2-algorithms.typ

 where each $f^(=S)$ only depends on the coordinates in $S$, but not any smaller subset.
 That is, if $T subset.eq.not S$ and $g$ depends only on the coordinates in $T$, then $inn(f^(=S), g)=0$.

-This decomposition, often called the _Efron-Stein_, _orthogonal_, or _Hoeffding_ decomposition, does indeed exist, and exhibits the following combinatorial construction.
+This decomposition, often called the _Efron-Stein_, _orthogonal_, or _Hoeffding_ decomposition, does indeed exist.
+Its applications in statistics come from the fact that it provides a way of decomposing the total variance of a function into the components coming from specific sets of coordinates, a step which underlies the ANOVA methodology.
+These low coordinate degree decompositions have also been used in computational chemistry: see the reviews by Li et al. @liHighDimensionalModel2001 or Rabitz and Aliş @rabitzGeneralFoundationsHighdimensional1999 for more details.
+The Efron-Stein decomposition exhibits the following combinatorial construction;
-Our presentation largely follows @odonnellAnalysisBooleanFunctions2021[#sym.section 8.3], as well as the paper @kuniskyLowCoordinateDegree2024a.
+our presentation largely follows @odonnellAnalysisBooleanFunctions2021[#sym.section 8.3], as well as the paper @kuniskyLowCoordinateDegree2024a.

 The motivating fact is that for any $J subeq [N]$, we should have
 $ f^(subeq J) = sum_(S subeq J) f^(=S). $ <eq_efron_stein_motiv>